-CooksInfo.com knows of at least four sauces called Normande Sauce.
+CooksInfo.com has identified at least four sauces called Normande Sauce.

 Two versions, from classical French cooking, are for use with fish.